 The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Orphan Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Orphan blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Director(s): Jaume Collet-Serra